 Knowing how to handle customer feedback is critical to a company’s success on social networks.
 However, when brands are forced to deal with negative comments or complaints, they often lose management capacity.
 Not responding is not the solution!
 As Zig Ziglar said, negative complaints and comments should be seen as an opportunity to strengthen the customer relationship and grow the business.
 It is essential to have the ability to listen, recognize mistakes/errors and demonstrate a willingness to solve problems.
 Proper management of negative feedback can significantly enhance the brand image.

 Prepare your brand for social networking challenges.
 Invest time to set goals, plan and analyse results.
-At MindSEO we work with the aim of increasing the visibility, credibility and profitability of our clients.
+At MindSEO we work with the aim of increasing the visibility, credibility and profitability of their clients.
 Contact us to create a social networking strategy to strengthen relationships with your audience and grow your business.